-What is our stance on this postponement of the IR35 Changes?
+What is our stance on this postponement of the IR35 legislation changes?

 It is disappointing that the government waited until such a late stage to change their minds on the timeline for the ‘Off Payroll Worker’ changes and that it took the impact of COVID-19 to appreciate how unprepared the UK end hirers were.
-We do however think that a 12 month extension is the right thing to do.
-It gives hirers and workers more time to make sensible, informed decisions for the changes ahead and work more collaboratively on changing working practises, policies and procedures to support our genuinely self-employed workers.
+We do however think that a 12-month extension is the right thing to do.
+It gives hirers and workers more time to make sensible, informed decisions for the IR35 changes ahead and work more collaboratively on changing working practices, policies and procedures to support our genuinely self-employed workers.

 What is our advice to UMB employees that moved from a PSC on the stance of the end hirer?

-The 12 month delay means the responsibility of determining the IR35 status stays with the worker.
+The 12-month delay means the responsibility of determining the IR35 status stays with the worker.
 Some workers will be in receipt of SDS’s, others will have been subject to a blanket ban.
-We will work with all our UMB employees and PSC customers ensuring they can continue to trade via the right vehicle and remain compliant.
-This is not a free pass to be non-compliant, it is an extension to do things right and reverting to a high street accountant with no specialist knowledge is not the right thing to do.
-Intouch can support your PSC and your umbrella employment through our Flex service.
-Flex (formally freeflex) offer’s the opportunity to flexibly work through both Umbrella and PSC consecutively at no additional cost, any of our customers currently in our Limited Company service may want to look at moving over to Flex so that they are prepared for any swift changes in their working practises.
-We are a specialist in this area and will help you through these postponed changes.
+We will work with all our UMB employees and PSC customers ensuring they can continue to trade via the right vehicle and remain IR35 compliant.
+This is not a free pass to be non-compliant, it is an extension to do things right and reverting to a high street accountancy company without specialist IR35 guidance is not the right thing to do.
+Intouch Accounting can support your PSC and your umbrella employment through our Flex service.
+Flex (formally freeflex) offers the opportunity to flexibly work through both Umbrella and PSC consecutively at no additional cost.
+Any of our customers currently under our Limited Company contractor accountancy services may want to look at moving over to Flex so that they are prepared for any swift changes in their working practices.
+We are a specialist contractor accounting service offering expert IR35 guidance and will help you through these postponed IE35 legislation changes.